kgtdbx/hadoop_monitoring/README.md

 ## Usage

 * check_yarn_jobs.py - Monitors Apache YARN Jobs and kills if job runs more than threshold time.
-* check_oozie_jobs.py - Monitors Apahe Oozie jobs and finds jobs which are skipped / killed beacuse of other dependency workflows
+* check_oozie_jobs.py - Monitors Apahe Oozie jobs and finds jobs which are skipped / killed because of other dependency workflows
 * make_drill_clean.py - Monitors Apache Drill queries and kills queries if it runs more than threshold time , also checks any 'CANCELLATION_REQUESTED' queries then restarts the respective foreman if there is NO ACTIVE QUERIES running.